awsdocs/amazon-s3-developer-guide/doc_source/RemDelMarker.md

 # Removing delete markers<a name="RemDelMarker"></a>

-To delete a delete marker, you must specify its version ID in a `DELETE Object versionId` request\.
+To delete a delete marker, it must have a version ID and you must specify that ID in a `DELETE Object versionId` request\.
 If you use a `DELETE` request to delete a delete marker \(without specifying the version ID of the delete marker\), Amazon S3 does not delete the delete marker, but instead, inserts another delete marker\.

 The following figure shows how a simple `DELETE` on a delete marker removes nothing, but adds a new delete marker to a bucket\.